bkuschak/cmsis_dap_tcp_esp32/README.md

 The software has some limitations:

 - CMSIS-DAP UART and SWO are currently unsupported.
-- Maximum clock rate is XXXX KHz (when ESP32 configured for 160 MHz / 80 MHz).
+- Maximum clock rate is 1000 KHz (when ESP32 configured for 160 MHz / 80 MHz).
 - The WiFi credentials are hardcoded.
 The software must be rebuilt if you want to change them.